 #4.
 It Is Important For The Gut And Digestive Health

-Collagen can help improving the strength of your gut lining, which is essential for good digestive health.
+Collagen can help improve the strength of your gut lining, which is essential for good digestive health.
 Gut lining serves as a protective barrier between your intestines and the rest of your body, and if it is damaged, food particles can pass into the bloodstream (6, 7).

 There are a number of conditions related to that, such as inflammatory bowel disease and leaky gut syndrome, both of which are very painful and difficult to treat.
 Luckily, collagen supplementation can make a huge difference for people who suffer from these (or similar) conditions.